rm-hull/markov-chains/README.md

 ; => (:D4 :A4 :G4 :G4 :D4 :A4 :G4 :D4 :A4 :A4 :A4 :D4)
 ```

-Playing in overtone, gives a slighly less jarring rendition:
+Playing in overtone, gives a slighly less jarring rendition than the
+first-order system:

 ```clojure
 (chord-progression-time (take 40 (generate second-order-prob-matrix)))